Bundesliga-Gruppe: Duties

-The DFL itself divides its operating business into the areas of operation, licensing, and marketing.
-The "operations" business area includes, in particular, the management of the licensed players' activities and the organisation of the competitions of the Ligaverband, which includes the Bundesliga, 2.
-Bundesliga, and DFL-Supercup, along with the promotion/relegation play-offs.
+The Bundesliga-Gruppe itself divides its operating business into the areas of operation, licensing, and marketing.
+The "operations" business area includes, in particular, the management of the licensed players' activities and the organisation of the competitions of the Bundesliga e.V., which includes the Bundesliga, 2.
+Bundesliga, and Franz Beckenbauer Supercup, along with the promotion/relegation play-offs.

 The business area of "marketing" includes the allocation of broadcasting rights and licenses for the leagues on various media platforms, including television, radio, and on the Internet.
 The Bundesliga broadcasting rights include a total of 209 territories around the world.

 The third business area, "licensing", is the implementation and development of the former DFB licensing procedure.
-The DFL applies the procedure for the clubs of the Bundesliga and the 2.
+The Bundesliga-Gruppe applies the procedure for the clubs of the Bundesliga and the 2.
 Bundesliga, as well as for some of the clubs of the lower leagues under a business contract.
 In doing so, the DFL will examine the extent to which the individual clubs fulfill the requirements for participation in the professional football competitions.
 The list of requirements includes sporting, financial, legal, infrastructural, personnel, administrative, media, and safety-related criteria.
 Highly important, and to date the only criterion which led to major problems for certain clubs, is the financial criterion.
-With this criterion the DFL tries to ascertain that all clubs remain solvent during the season in order to be able to maintain the club operations for as long as possible.
-The DFL can refuse to issue a license if a club does not meet these requirements.
+With this criterion the Bundesliga-Gruppe tries to ascertain that all clubs remain solvent during the season in order to be able to maintain the club operations for as long as possible.
+The Bundesliga-Gruppe can refuse to issue a license if a club does not meet these requirements.

-Since 1 September 2012, the new organizational structure of the DFL now sees only two business areas rather than three.
+Since 1 September 2012, the new organizational structure of the Bundesliga-Gruppe now sees only two business areas rather than three.

-With 23 other national professional league associations, the DFL is founding member of the World Leagues Forum, founded in Zürich in February 2016.
+With 23 other national professional league associations, the Bundesliga-Gruppe is founding member of the World Leagues Forum, founded in Zürich in February 2016.
 The organisation aims, among other things, to centrally combine and represent the interests of the professional leagues and their common views before FIFA and other institutions engaged in sports and politics.